Origen-SDK/rfcs/0000-pattern-atomization.md

 end
 ~~~

-which will key off of `$soc.atomize?` and `$tester` to determine whether to actually implement the atomic pattern splitting or not.
+which could be keyed off of `dut.atomize?` or `tester` to determine whether to actually implement the atomic pattern splitting or not.

-This will keep track of whether a register is dirtied or not.
+Origen will then keep track of whether a register is dirtied or not.

-Will need to update the register model to handle the dirty/clean concept.
+The register model will need to be updated to handle the dirty/clean concept.
-i.e. you would write to register normally, then when you wanted to freeze it you would save the clean state
+i.e. you would write to register normally, then when you wanted to freeze it you would save the clean state:

 ~~~ruby
 reg.save_clean
 ~~~

-Then subsequent writes would 'dirty' the register.
+Then subsequent writes would 'dirty' the register:

 ~~~ruby
 reg.write(data) # doesn't matter if writing out to pattern or not, the register has been dirtied in origen